philipbkemp/europa-super-league/how.md

 - run "getWinner()" and paste into winners file
 - verify HTML version of winners file
 - add link to new season on homepage
+- delete from years file
+- push to GIT

 - does the champion have their own page? if not, make it
 - push to GIT